Production began today in Michigan on the stoner-sequel A Very Harold & Kumar Christmas, as screenwriter Jon Hurwitz announced on Twitter.

 Also on Twitter, star John Cho revealed that Patton Oswalt was on set “in my vicinity, holding a sketch pad, duct tape, and a reel to reel audio recorder.
 Eeesh.”
 Oswalt tweeted in response: “Maybe it’s this Michigan air, but @JohnTheCho is looking huggable, chloroform-able, and bury-able.”

 Does this mean that Oswalt makes an appearance in the film or is he just hanging out on set?
 Oswalt also posted a photo of a crowd of people on the set, which is filming on location in a Mall, looking down from the second and third floors.
 With that tweet comes the wording: “People watching me get 3 dimensional.”
 A Very Harold & Kumar Christmas is shooting in 3D, so it sounds to me that he shot an appearance in the film.

 FirstShowing also noticed some tweets from Danny Purdue, giving us a better look at the Mall sequence.
-Check out the images after the jump.

 Read More »

 A couple months ago it was reported that Universal Pictures was looking to bring the American Pie franchise back to the big screen, but not as a reboot, but a fourth film in the series featuring the cast of characters from the original trilogy.
 That’s right — Jim, Stiffler, Nadia, Oz, Michelle, and all the gang.
 The studio was in talks with Jon Hurwitz and Hayden Schlossberg, the writers behind the Harold and Kumar films, to script American Pie 4.

 Looks like the writing duo not only signed on to script the fourth installment, but also direct.
 But where does this leave the the third installment of the Harold & Kumar franchise?
 Find out, after the jump.